Tools/Calculators

 The halving is significant for several reasons:

-• Supply reduction - Fewer new Bitcoin entering circulation creates scarcity, which historically has contributed to price appreciation
+• Supply reduction: fewer new Bitcoin entering circulation creates scarcity

-• Inflation control - Bitcoin's inflation rate drops with each halving, currently around 0.85% annually and decreasing
+• Inflation control: Bitcoin's inflation rate drops with each halving, currently around 0.85% annually

-• Mining economics - Miners must become more efficient as rewards decrease, driving innovation in mining technology and renewable energy use
+• Mining economics: miners must become more efficient as rewards decrease

 Bitcoin Halving Schedule